Setting up procedures for measuring absence and sickness in the workplace allows you to identify:

 With effect from 6 April 2014 regulation 13 was revoked and employers are no longer required to keep records of sickness absence.

 Regulation 13A is still in force and an employer may be required to produce records to show statutory sick pay has been paid to their employees.
-See record keeping and forms for statutory sick pay.
+See statutory sick pay forms and record-keeping.